 Practice Information for Geelong Medical Clinic

-MedicAid provides a medical service 7 days per week, from 8am to 10pm Saturday - Thursday and 8am to 7pm Fridays.
+MedicAid provides a medical service 7 days per week:

 Travel Advice Vaccinations Childhood Vaccinations

 Workcover Employment Medicals Family Planning

 Dr. Farouq Salman

 Patients can request their preferred GP for a consultation.
 Doctors' rosters are done on a weekly basis so please call before attending the surgery to check doctor's hours.

 MedicAid offers a two-tiered system of consultations.
 Bulk billing is available throughout all hours.
 Booked appointments can be made with a fee incurred and can usually be booked on the same day.
 Please enquire at reception.
 Bulk billed appointments can be made for procedures.
 Please enquire at reception.

 Extended visits are available.
 Please advise reception if a longer consultation is required.